codenet/public-notes/col733-why-cloud.md

 	 2. Replicated state machines.
 Multiple machines simultaneously run the same program.
 This is costly in the common case- when nothing is crashing, and therefore should be avoided whenever possible.
+	 3. Rerun tasks.
+Break the program into small idempotent deterministic tasks.
+	 The fastest approach is to just rerun the failed tasks.

-   We will discuss them both in the course.
+   We will discuss these approaches in the course.

 ## Virtualization